Ink Signatures enable you to capture the hand written signatures

 Why use Ink Signatures?

-requires special software and requires that the end user have this
+software and requires that the end user have this software and the

-software and the capability to encrypt content.
-There is a significant
+capability to encrypt content.
+There's a significant technical and

-technical and conceptual barrier to the use of digital signatures with web
+conceptual barrier to the use of digital signatures with website forms.

 agreement.
 This is technically a legally binding action.
 However, use of

-- It is hard or impossible to prove exactly who checked the box
+- It's hard or impossible to prove exactly who checked the box

 - The checking of a box can technically be forged